mieubrisse/personal-writing/the-sleep-guide/post.md

 subtitle: "A distillation of 10 years spent solving insomnia"
 ---

 I'd wrestled with insomnia for most of my life.
 It's now mostly solved.
-This article concentrates my experience in hopes you can fix yours, and explains why it's important to do so.
+This article concentrates my experience so you can fix yours, and explains why it's important to do so.

 This will be useful if you: